-At this point, we use the value of $a_0$ generated by a numerical solution to provide some insights about the power series solution; in section~\ref{sec:HeightPrediction} to follow, an algorithm to predict $a_0$ using power series will be provided.
-The numerical solution we use in this paper is obtained using a Chebyshev spectral method (the chebfun package)~\cite{Chebyshev} that uses piecewise polynomial interpolation to solve the nonlinear differential equation as a boundary value problem on a \emph{finite} domain length $L$; the length $L$ is chosen so that doubling its size affects the finite domain solution below an infinity norm (taken between the $L$ and $2L$ solutions) of $O(10^{-13})$.
+At this point, we use the value of $a_0$ generated by a numerical solution to examine the behavior of the power series solution; in section~\ref{sec:HeightPrediction_ODETransformed} to follow, an algorithm to predict $a_0$ using the power series itself is provided.
+The numerical solution used here is a Chebyshev spectral method (the Chebfun package)~\citep{Chebyshev} that implements piecewise polynomial interpolation to solve the nonlinear differential equation as a boundary value problem on a \emph{finite} domain length $\mathcal{L}$; the length $\mathcal{L}$ is chosen so that doubling its size affects the finite domain solution below an infinity norm (taken between the $\mathcal{L}$ and $2\mathcal{L}$ solutions) of $O(10^{-13})$.
 In figure~\ref{fig:DivSeriesSolu_45deg}, the dashed curves show the $N$-term truncation of series~(\ref{eq:DivPowerSeries}) for $B=0.1$ and $\theta=\pi/4$.
-The power series solution~(\ref{eq:DivPowerSeries}) agrees with the numerical solution of~(\ref{eq:TransformedSystem}) for small $\tilde{r}$ but ultimately diverges at a finite radius of convergence (indicated as a solid vertical line in figure~\ref{fig:DivSeriesSolu_45deg}); the radius of convergence $\tilde{r}_s\approx 0.26$, as predicted by the numerical implementation of the ratio test (the limit as $n\rightarrow\infty$ provides the radius of convergence) is provided by the Domb-Sykes plot in figure~\ref{fig:DivDombSykes_45deg}.
-Although not indicated in figure~\ref{fig:DivDombSykes_45deg}, we observe that the coefficients $a_n$ in~(\ref{eq:DivPowerSeries}) alternate in sign.
-Additionally, although only shown for $B=0.1$ and $\theta = \pi/4$, all permissible $\theta$ and explored $B$ values lead to similarly divergent series.
+The power series solution~(\ref{eq:DivPowerSeries}) agrees with the numerical solution of~(\ref{eq:TransformedSystem}) for small $\tilde{r}$ but ultimately diverges at a finite radius of convergence (indicated as a solid vertical line in figure~\ref{fig:DivSeriesSolu_45deg}); the radius of convergence $\tilde{r}_s\approx 0.26$, which is predicted using the Domb-Sykes plot in figure~\ref{fig:DivDombSykes_45deg} (the limit as $n \to \infty$ provides the radius of convergence); the Domb-Sykes plot itself is the numerical implementation of the ratio test~\citep{VanDyke}.
+Similarly divergent results are obtained for other values of $\theta$ and $B$.